This article will explain how the "syndication" feature works.

-Reporting on syndicated content is kept separate- meaning that if user "John Smith" registers for the syndicated content in Channel A, Channel B will not that see "John Smith" in their reports.
+Reporting on syndicated content is kept separate- meaning that if the user "John Smith" registers for the syndicated content in Channel A, Channel B will not that see "John Smith" in their reports.

-We do however provide high level registration and viewing data (i.e the counts) to the originating Channel- those can be seen both on the content overview page and on the content analytics page.
+We do however provide high-level registration and viewing data (i.e the counts) to the originating Channel- those can be seen both on the content overview page and on the content analytics page.